About Advanced Questions

 Setting Up an Org Hierarchy Question

-Once you add an Org Hierarchy question (see Creating & Editing Questions for instructions on how to create a question), you will have to set two additional settings in the question editing pane.
+Once you add an org hierarchy question (see Creating & Editing Questions for instructions on how to create a question), you will have three additional settings in the question editing pane.

-- Org Hierarchy: You must select a hierarchy to base your question off of.
-Note that your Org Hierarchy question will not work properly if you have not already generated a hierarchy (see the Generating a Parent-Child Hierarchy or Generating a Level-Based Hierarchy pages) or if you do not specify an Org Hierarchy from the dropdown menu.
+- Select org hierarchy: You must select a hierarchy to base your question off of.
+Note that your org hierarchy question will not work properly if you have not already generated a hierarchy (see the Generating a Parent-Child Hierarchy or Generating a Level-Based Hierarchy pages) or if you do not specify an org hierarchy from the dropdown menu.

-- Metadata Search Field: If you generated a Parent-Child Hierarchy and selected a metadata field for Org Unit Metadata, then that option will be available to select here.
+- Metadata search field: This option will appear if you select search box or both in the question display options.
+If you generated a parent-child hierarchy and selected a metadata field for Org Unit Metadata, then that option will be available to select here.
 This will let your participants search by this metadata field in addition to searching by org hierarchy unit.

 Using the Org Hierarchy Question Type